Valentin387/VGCC_backend/README.md

    for that, use the endpoints /openAI/llm/response

-2. Option for adding a google calendar account's events. for that, use the endpoints
+2. Option for adding a google calendar account's events. for that, use the pipeline of endpoints:
    /calendar/authorize and
    /calendar/get-calendar-events
+   /calendar/credentials-info
-   it needs the start and end dates, use a calendr input.
+   it needs the start and end dates, use a calendar input in the HTML for doing so.
 Watch out the format 2023-03-15T00:00:00Z

-4. Option for resetting all the application context. for that, use the endpoints
+4. Option for resetting all the application context. for that, use pipeline of endpoints:
    /calendar/delete-tokens
    /openAI/delete-text
    /openAI/create-text